 Although often localized, retinal detachments due to retinal tears can expand to involve the entire retina if they are not treated promptly.
 Any patient with a suspected or established retinal detachment should be examined urgently by an ophthalmologist.

 Rhegmatogenous detachment is treated with one or more methods, depending on the cause and location of the lesion.
 One method involves sealing the retinal holes by laser or cryotherapy.
-The eye may be treated by scleral buckling (which indents the sclera, pushing the retina inward thereby relieving vitreous traction on the retina).
+The eye may be treated by scleral buckling.
+This procedure involves placing a piece of silicone on the sclera, which indents the sclera and pushes the retina inward, thereby relieving vitreous traction on the retina.
 During this procedure, fluid may be drained from the subretinal space.
 Pneumatic retinopexy (intravitreal injection of gas) and vitrectomy are other treatments.
 Retinal tears without detachment can be sealed by laser photocoagulation or transconjunctival cryopexy.
 Nearly all rhegmatogenous detachments can be reattached surgically.

 Nonrhegmatogenous detachments due to vitreoretinal traction may be treated by vitrectomy; transudative detachments due to uveitis may respond to systemic corticosteroids, systemic immunosuppression (eg, methotrexate, azathioprine, anti-TNF drugs), or a slow-release corticosteroid implant, which is surgically implanted into the eye.
 Primary and metastatic choroidal cancers also require treatment.
 Choroidal hemangiomas may respond to localized photocoagulation or photodynamic therapy.